 - You will be required to participate in an initial meeting with you local Facilitator, followed by a further review to assess your performance with the schedule agreed in your application.

 We will contact you by the end of September 2023 to inform you of the panel’s decision.
 The panel’s decision is final but if you would like further feedback on the decision to refuse your application, then please contact the Sport and Health Service using the contact details listed below.
 The Comhairle's Comments and Complaints Handling Procedure can be seen on the complaints section of our website.

 Check that you are eligible to apply and you can meet the terms and conditions of our grant.

 You complete an application form and send it to us

-We need to receive your application by 12 noon on 15 November 2021.
+We need to receive your application by 6th September 2023.
 This gives us time to assess your application and you time to send back any additional information we ask for.

 We assess your application